 Adobe Photoshop is an enormous program loaded with an amazing set of tools and functions that are used to create some stunning effects.
 One such effect that is usually created with the help of Adobe Photoshop is the Portrait effect.
 The portrait effect can be created on the program using the amazing tools and brushes present in the program.
-The effect is useful when taking pictures with a different background and changing the type of background and adding effects to the same.
+The effect is useful when taking pictures with a different background, changing the type of background, and adding effects.
 Any image can be converted to a portrait-style image that has realistic looks and results.

 What is Portrait Effect?

 Portrait Effect is just like other effects also created using a number of tools and functions.
-It’s the choice of the user about how he wants to create an effect and using which tool and method.
+It’s the user’s choice about how he wants to create an effect and use which tool and method.
 Though, there is an infinite number of methods and techniques to create an effect in Photoshop.